OtterOriented/home-office-spend-2020/README.md

 ## Cleaned Data Files

 The `Supplier` column had to be processed so that the data could be aggregated as supplier names aren't always consistent.
-The [Clean](#Clean) section contains more information and the steps involved.
+The Clean section in the notebook contains more information and the steps involved.

 [cleaned_agg_spend.csv](cleaned_agg_spend.csv) contains data aggregated by supplier for 2020.
 Columns: